fanfavian/os222/links.md

 A cheatsheet for making a markdown file.
 The content of this article is quite brief which makes them easier to navigate which part you are trying to find.

 3. [Basic Syntax for Markdown](https://www.markdownguide.org/basic-syntax/)<br>
-An articel for further explanations and usage for each markdown elements.<br>
+An article for further explanations and usage for each markdown elements.<br>
 Added with tips on what to do and not to do.

 4. [Secure Shell (SSH)](https://www.techtarget.com/searchsecurity/definition/Secure-Shell)<br>